 “I’m willing to go slower if it means losing our fucking pursuers though,” said Percy.
 “Hemi, let’s ask Shakes to start the diesel on the Gnat, and we’ll leave him to go back up the bigger channel he came in from.
 We’ll turn into the shortcut, and with some luck, maybe the Grackle will follow his loud ass instead of us.”
 In one way it felt like a lot to ask of Shakes, who had just risked his boat for them.
 But one of Percy’s principles of leadership was that if someone shows initiative, give them more responsibility.

-“Alright,” Hemi said, “I will raise Shakes on the ship-to-ship and let him know the plan.”
+“Alright,” Hemi said.
+“I will raise Shakes on the ship-to-ship and let him know the plan.”

 “There’s too much of a risk that those fuckwads will overhear it if you use ship-to-ship.
 You should probably just flag Shakes down and shout across to him.”

 “Alright,” said Hemi again, and climbed over the fairing of the sail and down to the deck.
-Percy watched him shout for Shakes’ attention and when Shakes heard him he pulled the Gnat alongside the Prospect and he and Hemi ironed out the details of the plan by yelling across the gap between the two boats.
-When he was done Hemi climbed up to the sail and back down into the control room.
+Percy watched him shout for Shakes’ attention, and when Shakes heard him, he pulled the Gnat alongside the Prospect and he and Hemi ironed out the details of the plan by yelling across the gap between the two boats.
+When he was done, Hemi climbed up to the sail and back down into the control room.

 “How much further do we have to go to the shortcut?”
 Percy asked Sir Piero.

 “Just another quarter mile or so.
-We have to slow the boat down even before we get there—it is easy to miss a small lane like that, and also no turnaround.”
+We have to slow the boat down even before we get there—it is easy to miss a small lane like that, and there’s also no turnaround.”

-“OK, when you’re sure you’re close, have Bastian slow us down as much as you think you need to.”
+“OK.
+When you’re sure you’re close, have Bastian slow us down as much as you think you need to.”
 Percy looked behind.
 There was no pursuing sub there, but she could only see about a quarter mile down the channel before the sighting was lost in the winding ways of the channel and the clusters of warehouses and cargo platforms.
 A quarter mile was nothing.
 The Grackle might be right behind them, but she had no way of knowing.

 A few minutes later Sir Piero called down to Bastian to slow the Prospect to five knots.
 Sir Piero scanned the signs and structures along the port side of the channel ahead of them.
 Then he pointed to a small, rapidly-approaching gap between the huts built along the channel.
-“There it is Captain Percy.”
+“There it is, Captain Percy.”

 She nodded.
 “None too fucking soon,” she said with another glance behind.
 Still there was no pursuing sub.
 She put two fingers in her mouth and let out a loud, short whistle that rose in pitch.
 Shakes looked up at her from the sail of the Gnat following behind the Prospect.
 She waved to him and pointed to the wider channel.
 He waved back to show he understood, cigarette in hand.